Working in Retirement: Social Security & Medicare

 You can pay back benefits you've already received—and boost your future benefit

 Imagine you had to start Social Security benefits before reaching FRA because you needed the income, despite knowing that your benefits would be permanently reduced.
-Then, you got a new job, and you realized you no longer needed your benefits.
+Then, you got a new job and realized you no longer need your benefits.

-Here's an example: Say you chose to receive benefits at 62 and nine months later decided you wanted to return to work.
-You could stop receiving Social Security by withdrawing your application for benefits, pay back the benefits received, and return to work.
+Here's an example: Say you chose to receive benefits early at 62 and nine months later decided you wanted to return to work.
+You could withdraw your application for benefits, pay back the benefits received, and return to work.
 Then, you could wait until age 70 to restart your benefits at a higher level.

-What about when you've reached FRA?
-You can voluntarily stop benefits at any point before age 70 to receive delayed retirement credits (spousal benefits will be stopped as well).
-Benefits then automatically restart at age 70 at a higher amount, unless you choose an earlier date.
+If you've already reached FRA, you can voluntarily stop benefits at any point before age 70 to receive delayed retirement credits (spousal benefits will be stopped as well).
+Benefits then automatically restart at age 70 at a higher amount unless you choose an earlier date.

 Take note that when you withdraw your application or stop your benefits after full retirement age, you must specify whether you would also like to suspend your Medicare coverage, if you have it.